ChrisH2727/Milestone-3/TEST.md

     |Firefox | none|as expected | none observed, no navigation issues |
     |Opera |none | as expected | none observed, no navigation issues |

+- **Site Security**

+    - Without first logging into the application enter the following url http://isotope-3.herokuapp.com/userAccount into a browser and confirm that 404 Error page is displayed.
+Click on the **Return** button to return to the login page.

+    - Login as **fred.hoyle@anyuniversity.com** password **new2new2** enter the following url http://isotope-3.herokuapp.com/get_sources into a browser and confirm that **Unauthorised Access** page is displayed.
+Click on the **Return** button to return to the profile page.

 <h1>2.
 Use case (functional) test</h1>